 Line 039 – Contact Email Address: Provide the email address of the individual that prepared the data submission for your company.
 Providing this information will assist in resolving any issues or questions that may arise from the data submission.

-Line 1120 – Confirm No Terrestrial Backhaul Options: Mark this “box” to denote your company has no terrestrial backhaul options within the supported area pursuant to § 54.313(g).
+Line 1120 – Confirm No Terrestrial Backhaul Options: Respond (either yes or no) whether terrestrial backhaul options exist within the supported area pursuant to § 54.313(g).

-Line 1130 – Confirm Broadband Service Offering: Mark this “box” to denote your company offers broadband service of at least 1 Mbps downstream and 256 kbps upstream within the supported area pursuant to § 54.313(g).
+Line 1130 – Confirm Broadband Service Offering: Respond (either yes, no, or not applicable) to denote whether your company offers broadband service of at least 1 Mbps downstream and 256 kbps upstream within the supported area pursuant to § 54.313(g).

 Annual Reporting for All Recipients of Lifeline Support – Lifeline Plans Terms and Conditions (1200)